 5.1.
 Overseas medicines (herbal or otherwise) must have an English translation, the student's name on it and a doctor's prescription letter, if appropriate.
-Parents and students must inform the relevant School Office or House Staff for boarding students of any medication being sent to school or brought into the boarding house and have a discussion with the Head of Boarding/Appointed Person in order to decide whether the medication is appropriate in school or the boarding house.
+Parents and students must inform the relevant School Office or Boarding Staff for boarding students of any medication being sent to school or brought into the boarding house and have a discussion with the Head of Boarding/Appointed Person in order to decide whether the medication is appropriate in school or the boarding house.
 Non-identifiable medication will not be allowed on site.

-6. Controlled drugs
+6. Controlled drugs (CDs)

 - 6.1.1.
-The supply, possession and administration of some medicines are controlled by the Misuse of Drugs Act 1971 and its associated regulations.
+The supply, possession and administration of some medicines are controlled by the Misuse of Drugs Act 1971 and its associated regulations which is taken into account for Foundation procedures.
 Some may be prescribed as medication for use by children and young people.
-It is imperative that controlled drugs are strictly managed between the relevant school/boarding house and parents. - 6.1.2.
+It is imperative that controlled drugs are strictly managed between the relevant school/boarding house and parents which includes parents signing for the CD on collection from the boarding house or medical room. - 6.1.2.
 Once appropriate information and training has been received, any member of staff may administer a controlled drug to the child or young person for whom it has been prescribed.
 Staff administering medicine should do so in accordance with the prescriber's instructions.

 6.1.3.
-CONTROLLED DRUGS (Schedule 2 drugs)
+Storage of controlled drugs

-- 6.1.4.
-Controlled drugs (CDs) are subject to safe custody and must be stored in a locked receptacle such as an appropriate CD cabinet.
-The key to this cabinet must be securely stored and only accessible to staff authorised to have access to it.
-CDs must be administered in a timely fashion in line with relevant legislation and local standard operating procedures. - 6.1.4.1.
-Record Keeping For Controlled Drugs Legal Requirements - Paper Controlled Drug Register (CDR) will be kept in a bound book format - There must be a separate page for each strength & form of an individual drug - Each page must specify the name, strength and form of the drug at the head of the page and all of the entries on that page must relate to that drug only - Each entry must be in chronological order - Each entry must be legible and written in indelible ink - If a mistake is made then it should be crossed through with a single line so that it can still be read - The CDR must be kept on the premises to which it relates - The CDR must be available for inspection by an authorised person - 6.1.5.
-In the CDR it must also state the following when CDs are obtained: - Date CDs are received - Name and address from whom they were obtained (e.g. pharmacy) - Amount received - Form in which it is received - 6.1.6.
-It is recommended that the following information MAY (not must) be recorded in the CDR - Running balances - A second signature against each entry
+CDs are subject to safe custody and must be stored in a locked receptacle such as an appropriate CD cabinet.
+The key to this cabinet must be securely stored and only accessible to limited staff who are authorised to have access to it.
+CDs must be administered in a timely fashion in line with relevant legislation and local standard operating procedures.

+6.1.4.
+Record Keeping For Controlled Drugs

+- Paper Controlled Drug Register (CDR) will be kept in a bound book format - There must be a separate page for each strength and form of an individual drug

+- Each page must specify the name, strength and form of the drug at the head of the page and all of the entries on that page must relate to that drug only

+- Each entry must be in chronological order

+- Each entry must be legible and written in indelible ink

+- Entries must be made on the day of the transaction, or within 24 hours

+- If a mistake is made then it should be crossed through with a single line so that it can still be read

+- The CDR must be kept on the premises to which it relates, safely close by to the CD cabinet but not in it

+- The CDR must be available for inspection by an authorised person

+- 6.1.5.
+In the CDR it must also state the following when CDs are obtained:

+- Date CDs are received

+- Name and address from whom they were obtained (e.g. pharmacy)

+- Amount received

+- Form in which it is received

+- 6.1.6.
+It is recommended that the following information MAY (not must) be recorded in the CDR

+- Running balances

+- A second signature against each entry

 - 6.1.7.
 It is good practice for the CDR to contain the following for each entry made:

 - Date drug issued to a patient

 - Name of patient receiving drug

 - Amount issued

 - Form in which the drug is issued

 - Name and signature of person issuing the drug

 - Name and signature of witness if possible

 - Balance left in stock